 Naturally, many people find the concept of the midnight sun incomprehensible and can’t imagine how to get any sleep during Iceland’s summer daylight hours.

 The most common question is: “How do you sleep?”

 If you must sleep in total darkness, do not despair!
 Thankfully, there's a clever invention called "curtains" that Icelanders utilize throughout their homes.

-You can even use blackout curtains to eradicate any hint of sunlight (preferable for vampires or those with sun allergies).
+You can even use blackout curtains to eradicate any hint of sunlight, the curtains of choice for vampires everywhere!

 Another common question is: “Isn’t it weird for it to be bright all night long?”

 Well, the short answer to that is yes; after experiencing such a dark winter, the endless days of daylight hours in Iceland do make a striking difference.
 The long days become part of your daily life, feeding your energy with 24/7 light.